matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 This is the modern, automated, and living implementation of what we used to call "Non-Functional Requirements".
 Instead of a requirement being a forgotten line in a document, it becomes an automated test that prevents systemic debt from accumulating.
 This allows the system to evolve safely and independently, creating an environment where small, safe changes are always possible.

-### The Fundamental Source
+### The fundamental source

 _Muri_ is the root cause, the "boiling frog" that normalises overload until it's too late.
 Because it is the root cause, it cannot be solved with a new tool, a dashboard, or a superficial "transformation".

 The solutions are fundamental and sociotechnical.
 You must solve the two primary sources of overburden:

-1. **For People**: This requires the deep, structural work of mapping your business domains (**Domain-Driven Design**) and fundamentally redesigning your teams (**Team Topologies**, **Reverse Conway**) to have a manageable, autonomous scope.
+1. **For People**: This requires the deep, structural work of mapping your business domains (**Domain-Driven Design**) and fundamentally redesigning your teams (**Team Topologies**, **Reverse Conway Manoeuvre**) to have a manageable, autonomous scope.
 2. **For Systems**: This requires a toolkit of absorbers (**Platform Engineering**), removers (**Continuous Refactoring**), and preventers (**Evolutionary Architecture**).

+---

-## A Practical Sociotechnical Plan
+## A practical sociotechnical plan

 If you only try to fix the symptoms with superficial changes you will always fail, because it does not touch the root cause: the deep, systemic mismatch between your software architecture and your team structures.

 We like to separate "the people stuff" from "the technical stuff" because it's tidier that way.
-But software architecture and team structure are two expressions of the same underlying system.
+But as Conway's Law proves, software architecture and team structure are two expressions of the same underlying system.
 Therefore, meaningful architectural improvement doesn't begin in diagrams.
 It begins with team design.
-This isn't just theory; it's an actionable strategy.
+This isn't just theory; it's an actionable strategy:

-It would be too costly and time consuming to enact this approach for an entire organisation in one big hit.
-So, although these steps read linearly, in practice they're iterative, overlapping, and most effective when applied to one domain at a time.
-Pick a single _Bounded Context_ to start with.
-Don't pick the simplest one, or the smallest one, pick something in the middle, with enough gnarly parts to overcome that will prove the approach is resilient, repeatable and credible.
+1. **Map Your Strategy and Domains**: First, stop guessing:
+     1. **Strategic Mapping**: Begin with **Wardley Mapping** to visualise your entire ecosystem, from the customer's needs down to the underlying technical capabilities, then plot the evolutionary stage of each component.
+This high-level strategic analysis forces a crucial decision: what is a commodity we should consume and what is the capability we must build?

-1. **Map Your Business**: First, stop guessing.
-Use the analytical tools from **Domain-Driven Design**, like Event Storming or Context Mapping, to create a true map of your business value streams.
-This isn't a technical diagram for engineers; it's a strategic map of what your business actually does and where the natural seams lie.
-This process reveals your true _Bounded Contexts_.
+     2. **Domain Mapping**: Next, use the analytical tools from **Domain-Driven Design** (like _Event Storming_ and _Context Mapping_) to create a granular map of your core domains and value streams.
+This process reveals the logical, inherent architectural seams and defines clear _Bounded Contexts_.
-2. **Define Your Target Architecture**: Once you have your map, you can make the strategic-level decisions.
+2. **Define the Target Architecture**: Once you have your map, you can make the strategic-level design decisions.
 You intentionally design the target architecture that aligns with those _Bounded Contexts_.
 This blueprint, where services and products have clear, single owners, becomes the model for your new organisation.
-3. **Execute the Manoeuvre**: Now, execute the **Reverse Conway** Manoeuvre.
+3. **Execute the Manoeuvre**: Now, execute the **Reverse Conway Manoeuvre**.
 This is the leadership act of re-organising your people to match the target blueprint.
 Use the **Team Topologies** patterns as your guide.
 Your _Bounded Contexts_ become the mission for new _Stream-aligned_ teams.
 Common, repetitive work that burdens them is extracted and given to _Platform_ teams.
 This isn't just moving boxes on an org chart; it's empowering teams with a clear mission, their own budget, and the authority to make decisions, resulting in sustainable cognitive load.
 4. **Defend the New Boundaries**: A new org chart is useless if you don't defend it.
 You must rigorously define and protect the interaction modes for your new teams.
-It can be useful to define a "Team API" for each team; a description and specification that improves the team's clarity of purpose and helps other groups understand how that team fits into the broader organisation.
+It is essential to define a "Team API" for each team; a description and specification that improves the team's clarity of purpose and helps other groups understand how that team fits into the broader organisation.
 This is how you make the change stick.
 It prevents the old, high-friction patterns of communication and dependency from creeping back in, ensuring your new, low-stress, high-flow state is sustainable.

 This plan is a fundamental, sociotechnical operation.
-This is hard, expensive, and political work, but it's unavoidable.
+It is intentionally radical, because the problems are systemic.
+It requires hard, expensive, and political work, but it's unavoidable.

+### Managing the transition

+Attempting a single "big bang" transformation almost always fails.
+It often results in a painful snap-back to the status quo once the initial chaos becomes unmanageable.

+Instead, we must treat the organisation itself like a legacy system that needs to be refactored.
+Apply the [Strangler Fig pattern](https://martinfowler.com/bliki/StranglerFigApplication.html): do not tear down the old system all at once; build the new system alongside it.
+Prove its value one slice at a time until the old way is rendered naturally obsolete.

+Start with a single Bounded Context.
+Do not choose the simplest one (which proves nothing) or the largest one (which risks everything).
+Choose a domain in the middle: important enough to matter, messy enough to be credible, but contained enough to be protected.

+Form a pilot, stream-aligned team around this domain and explicitly authorise them to work differently.
+Give them:

+- A clear mission
+- Real autonomy
+- Direct access to users
+- A paved path to production

+Measure their flow, not their output.
+When this team succeeds, they create organisational _proof_.
+At that point, scaling becomes a political choice, not a technical one.
+The conversation changes because you now have a concrete, working example.

+### What's stopping you?

+The biggest blockers are not tools, frameworks, or skills.
+They are power structures, funding models, incentive systems, and fear.
+This is the gap between how organisations say they work and how they actually work.

+#### Control

+When organisations shift from silos to autonomous teams, power moves from gatekeepers to creators.
+This creates a "frozen" middle management layer of resistance, not born of malice, but of self-preservation.

+When you hear phrases like _"we can't bypass governance"_, it is rarely just a process concern.
+It is usually a signal that control and safety are tightly coupled in that part of the organisation.

+**Lean** thinking replaces command-and-control (_push_) with autonomy and trust (_pull_).
+To people whose stability is built on control, this feels unsafe.

+This creates inertia.
+People cling to familiar, even broken, processes because they have learned to survive within them.
+Inertia is not laziness; it is rational behaviour in an unsafe system.
+Transformation only sticks when the new world feels safer than the old one.

+#### Funding

+Project funding (fixed scope, fixed timelines, temporary teams) is structurally incompatible with sustainable flow.
+It rewards output over outcomes, deadline compliance over learning, and disbands teams just as they become effective.

+It also rationalises technical debt, because once a project ends, there is usually no structural owner or funded mandate to leave the system cleaner than it was found.

+Flow requires product funding: long-lived teams, funded capacity, and ownership of outcomes over time.
+Without shifting funding from projects to products, most improvements remain cosmetic.

+---

-## Industry Anti-Patterns
+## Industry anti-patterns

 The uncomfortable truth is that we actively create and institutionalise waste, unevenness and overburden through our own processes, often to provide the illusion of control or agility.
 These are the traps that will derail your sociotechnical strategy.

-### The Illusion of Control
+### The illusion of control

 These are behaviours that create a false sense of managerial predictability, certainty, or controllability, typically by adding oversight, metrics, estimation pressure, or administrative mechanisms.

-#### Productivity Paranoia
+#### Productivity paranoia

 This unintentionally generates mistrust.
 It's the desire to make sure developers are busy, often by measuring counter-productive metrics like "lines of code", "story points delivered", or "JIRA tickets closed".